-In the lab we collected data on a broad set of cognitive and non-cognitive skills, and Table 2 provides an overview of the different measures.5 We have three measures of cognitive skills; math skills, business knowledge, and general knowledge, all based on the performance of the entrepreneur on different incentivized multiple-choice questions (250 TZS per correct answer) and all ranging from 0 (no question answered correctly) to 10 (all questions answered correctly).6 The math questions consisted of adding numbers; the business questions were on best practice in business, covering topics such as customer care, employee management, time management, and definitions of sales, profits, variable costs, and working capital; the general topics covered current events in sports and politics as well as questions on health and Tanzanian geography.
+In the lab we collected data on a broad set of cognitive and non-cognitive skills, and Table 2 provides an overview of the different measures.
+We have three measures of cognitive skills; math skills, business knowledge, and general knowledge, all based on the performance of the entrepreneur on different incentivized multiple-choice questions (250 TZS per correct answer) and all ranging from 0 (no question answered correctly) to 10 (all questions answered correctly).
+The math questions consisted of adding numbers; the business questions were on best practice in business, covering topics such as customer care, employee management, time management, and definitions of sales, profits, variable costs, and working capital; the general topics covered current events in sports and politics as well as questions on health and Tanzanian geography.

-From the upper part of Table 2, we observe that the business questions seem to have been easiest for the entrepreneurs; the average entrepreneur answered on seven out of ten questions correctly.
-On math and general knowledge, the average score was about five correct answers.
-We also observe that there is considerable heterogeneity in the sample.
-About 15% of the entrepreneurs had nine or ten correct answers on the math questions, while 30% of the entrepreneurs had no more than three correct answers.
+From the upper part of Table 2, we observe that the business questions seem to have been easiest; the entrepreneurs answered on average seven out of ten questions correctly.
+For math and general knowledge, the average score was about five correct answers.
+We also observe that there is considerable heterogeneity in the sample: about 15% of the entrepreneurs had nine or ten correct answers on the math questions, while 30% of the entrepreneurs had no more than three correct answers.
 We observe similar differences for the business knowledge and general knowledge questions.